 As you browse through Alibaba, you would have noticed how cheap factories and manufacturers are selling the wholesale quantities of their goods.
 However, pricing doesn't just involve subtracting your cost price from your selling price.
 There are a lot of other expenses to include.
 Pricing and margin are important aspects of starting an Amazon business.
 You can’t begin negotiations with a manufacturer until you determine how much margin you require.

-Fortunately, IO Scout has a handy calculator called the FBA calculator , this tool can be used to calculate most of the costs.
+Fortunately, Amazon has a handy calculator called the FBA calculator.
+This tool can be used to calculate most of the costs.
 Just identify a product that is identical to yours or input your product’s dimensions.
 Asides these costs, there are some other ones you need to include manually, such as:

 - The price of the item.